adamrichardturner/explore-movies/README.md

 3. Add to Favourite Functionality - It is possible to add movies to a favourites list and peruse this, though no persistent storage is used.

 4. Search - Queries made will use the search API endpoint and return movies related to the keywords used.

+## Future Enhancements

+1. Infinite Scroll - It is possible to fetch pages of more than 20 movie data requests (according to the API documentation, up to 1000 pages).
+It would be interesting to implement an infinte scroll feature where the user fetches more movies on scroll.

+2. Persistent Storage - Using browser based features or a backend with database, it would be useful to implement saving to favourites per user.

+3. More information on the Movie Details View - It would be useful to include Movie trailers, links to the website for the movie and actor details.

 ## Getting Started